Berkmann18/EssenceJS/README.md

 -	Brute force equation solver
 -	Colour.getColourName() (prototype already placed)
 -	Algebraic formula to truth table
--	Array.random(n) returning n random elements of the array
 -	Something like Java's System.in that allows the code to grab the user's input without having to use JS prompt, contentEditable or HTML's input/textarea fields
 -	Parser for MIPS, Batch, Java, Python to DHTML/PHP and eventually to MIPS
 -	Heap